Contact:

 Rock mechanics

-Definition: What is meant by rock mechanics
+Definition: What is meant by rock mechanics?

 Fundamentals and parameters of rock mechanics

 For planning and execution, parameters that describe both the rock itself and the rock mass are decisive.
 They determine how forces are introduced and where cracks preferentially run.
 The better these parameters are known, the more safely drill patterns, splitting sequences, and cutting strategies can be defined.
+Where uncertainties persist, conservative assumptions and on-site calibration reduce risk and rework.

 Key material and mass properties